Car Modification Rules Dubai 2026: Legal, RTA Approval, Fines

-Understanding these rules before you spend money on modifications saves you from failed vehicle registrations, fines, and the cost of removing non-compliant work.
-This guide covers the current regulations as of 2026.
+Understanding these rules before you spend money on modifications saves you from failed vehicle registrations, fines up to AED 1,000, 12 black points on your licence, and the cost of removing non-compliant work.
+For a breakdown of what modifications typically cost, see our modification cost.

 Cosmetic paint changes are allowed.
 You can repaint your car any colour, including matte, satin, metallic, or multi-colour schemes.
 After repainting, you need to visit the RTA to update the vehicle colour on your registration card.
 This is a straightforward process that takes about an hour at a Tasjeel centre.
 There is no approval required before painting.